 Vulnerabilities & CVEs

-Metasploit 2026: Vim Persistence & Exploits
+Metasploit News: Vim Persistence Exploit & More

 Key Takeaways

+This adds a new exploit module for Dolibarr ERP/CRM (CVE-2023-30253), an authenticated PHP code injection vulnerability affecting versions before 17.0.1.
 The module abuses the Website module to inject a payload that bypasses Dolibarr’s PHP tag filter by using uppercase <?PHP tags instead of the filtered lowercase form.

-The Evolution of Persistence
+Architectural Shifts: The Unseen Hand of Persistence

 🧬 Related Insights